 A king mackerel commercial vessel permit is required to retain king mackerel in excess of the bag limit in the Gulf and Atlantic.
 These permits are under limited access.
 In addition, a limited-access gillnet endorsement is required to use gillnets in south Florida.
 For-hire vessels must have either a Gulf or South Atlantic charter/headboat CMP vessel permit, depending on where they fish.
 The Gulf permit is under limited access, but the South Atlantic permit is open access.
-The commercial permits have an income requirement of 25% of earned income or \$10,000 from commercial or charter/headboat fishing activity in one of the previous three calendar years.
-As of July 23, 2012, there were 1,495 valid or renewable federal king mackerel permits.
+The commercial permits have an income requirement of 25% of earned income or \$10,000 from commercial or charter/headboat fishing activity in one of the three calendar years preceding the application.
+As of February 5, 2013, there were 1,488 valid or renewable federal commercial king mackerel permits.